EddMarwa/Elimu-hub-2.0/README.md

-# ElimuHub 2.0 - CBC Lesson Planning System
+# ElimuHub 2.0 - CBC Scheme of Work Generation System

-A comprehensive web application for Kenyan teachers to generate CBC-compliant lesson plans and schemes of work with AI-powered curriculum reference integration.
+A comprehensive web application for Kenyan teachers to generate CBC-compliant schemes of work with AI-powered curriculum reference integration.

 ## 🌟 Features